SpyrosKou/Plain-ROS-Java-System-Example/README.md

 ## Requirements

-In order to compile and run this project only jave needs to be installed.
+In order to compile and run this project only Java needs to be installed.
 [GIT](https://git-scm.com/downloads) also makes getting the source very easy.
 Links are provided for convenience.
 - [GIT](https://git-scm.com/downloads) , in order to clone the [project repository](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git)
 - JDK, the [project](https://github.com/SpyrosKou/Plain-ROS-Java-System-Example.git) has been developed and tested using [JDK 14](https://jdk.java.net/14/)
 - Gradle, is used for project compilation.
 Installing it is not required.
 Following the instructions below will automatically download gradle 6.5 and ignore any existing installation.